Whether you want to go dairy-free for the animals or environment, our beginners guide is for you!

 Why? here’s a shocking statistic: About two thirds of the world population may have what is popularly termed lactose intolerance(2).

-This means most of us have difficulty utilizing the sugar found in milk (lactose), which could lead to rather uncomfortable symptoms, such as gas and bloating.
+This means most of us have at least some level of difficulty utilizing the sugar found in milk (lactose), which could lead to rather uncomfortable symptoms.

-If that sounds like you, eliminating or reducing certain dairy products could be all it takes to cause those uncomfortable symptoms to go away.
+If that sounds like you, eliminating or reducing certain dairy products could potentially help those uncomfortable symptoms to go away.

 Talk to your doctor if you think that dairy may be causing your stomach woes.